finos/FDC3/docs/fdc3-intro.md

 ## Motivation

 FDC3 codifies standard patterns that application developers have been using for cross-application workflows between web and native applications in the financial industry.

 For more information, see [Why FDC3](why-fdc3).

+## Versioning
+This Standard defines FDC3 Version 2.0 (predraft).
+The differences between this version and earlier ones can be found in the [Changelog](https://github.com/finos/FDC3/blob/master/CHANGELOG.md).

+For more details on FDC3's versioning, deprecation and experimental features policies see the [Compliance page](./fdc3-compliance#versioning).

 ## Specifications

 The standard currently consists of four complementary specifications: